![]() |

 The

-These primitives are used in order to attach a script to the preceeding box in a horizontal concatenation (in the case of right scripts) or the next one (in the case of left scripts).
+These primitives are used in order to attach a script to the preceding box in a horizontal concatenation (in the case of right scripts) or the next one (in the case of left scripts).
 When there is no such box, then the script is attached to an empty box.
 Moreover, when both a subscript and a superscript are specified on the same side, then they are merged together.
 For instance, the expression

 <rsub|a><rsup|b>+<lsub|1><lsup|2>x<rsub|3><rsup|4>=y<rsub|1>+<lsub|c>